hexbus/adventure-ubergrom-8k/docs/building.md

 [advent.zip](https://ftp.whtech.com/?do=download&file=Cartridges%2FMAME%2Fzip%2Fadvent.zip),
 although WHTech also has `all_carts.zip` under `Cartridges/MAME/`.
 The [Pirate Adventure disk](https://ftp.whtech.com/?do=download&file=Diskettes%2FCartridge_Disks%2FAdventure%2FPirates_Adventure_PHD5043.dsk) has a PROGRAM file named `PIRATE`.
-We checked these paths and built that example on September 23, 2026.
+I checked these paths and built that example on September 23, 2026.
 The material on WHTech still belongs to its original authors.

 The builder checks the original GROM and firmware against the hashes in